brandy2015/XYZWaveAndVoice/README.md

 This library simplifies the integration of voice processing, providing a seamless user experience for voice-enabled applications.

 ## Features

-- **Speaker Identification**: Identify and differentiate between speakers.
 - **Speech-to-Text**: Accurately convert speech to text.
-- **Voiceprint Security**: Secure your application with unique voice patterns.
 - **Easy Integration**: Simplifies the process of adding voice functionalities to iOS apps.
 - **Seamless UX**: Enhance voice-enabled user experiences.
+- **Sound Wave Visualization**: Display dynamic sound waves as the user speaks, providing a visual representation of the voice input.
 ## Requirements

 - iOS 15.0+